Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 2. Write a program generating a `.txt` file with the complete structure of the experiment and import it on Qualtrics;
 3. Fully customize one item on Qualtrics by hand and export your survey in a `.qsf` file
 4. Open this file with Python, copy the configuration of the manually customized item onto the other items and import the new `.qsf` file on Qualtrics;
-5. If you want to change something in your items configuration : *go back to step 2, or 3;*
+5. If you want to change something in your items configuration : go back to step 2/ 3.

 You may have noticed that this is not a fully automated process.
 You indeed have to manually customize one item on Qualtrics, or to import and export the survey at its different stages.
 However, these operations are very easy to perform and do not take a lot of time on the whole.